kjcodeacct/bitwarden-sync/README.md

-# bitwarden-keepass-sync
+# bitwarden-sync
-This cli tool downloads and stores a bitwarden DB and puts it into a keepass DB.
-It also allows to upload a keepass DB into bitwarden.
+This cli tool downloads and stores a bitwarden DB and puts it into a keepass compatible CSV.
+It also allows to upload and restore a keepass compatible CSV into bitwarden.